Logo

 Liquid Staking vs. Yield Farming

-With staking, your rewards come from securing the network.
-In contrast, yield farming involves providing liquidity or lending assets in exchange for rewards from fees and incentives.
-While yield farming can offer higher returns, it usually comes with higher risks, like impermanent loss and more significant price volatility.
+In contrast, yield farming involves providing liquidity to decentralized exchanges (DEXs) or lending protocols, where rewards come from transaction fees and token incentives.
+While yield farming can sometimes offer higher rewards, it can carry risks like impermanent loss, where the value of your staked tokens changes unfavorably due to price volatility.

 Liquid Staking vs. Lending